Wolfgang Amadeus Mozart: Family and childhood

 These early pieces, K. 1–5, were recorded in the Nannerl Notenbuch.
-There is some scholarly debate about whether Mozart was four or five years old when he created his first musical compositions, though there is little doubt that Mozart composed his first three pieces of music within a few weeks of each other: K. 1a, 1b, and 1c.

-In his early years, Wolfgang's father was his only teacher.
+Leopold was their only teacher.
 Along with music, he taught his children languages and academic subjects.
-The biographer Maynard Solomon notes that, while Leopold was a devoted teacher to his children, there is evidence that Mozart was keen to progress beyond what he was taught.
-His first ink-spattered composition and his precocious efforts with the violin were of his initiative and came as a surprise to Leopold, who eventually gave up composing when his son's musical talents became evident.
+While Leopold was a devoted teacher to his children, there is evidence that Mozart was keen to progress beyond what he was taught: his first ink-spattered composition and his precocious efforts with the violin were of his own initiative and came as a surprise to Leopold, who eventually gave up composing when his son's musical talents became evident.
+Leopold dubbed Wolfgang "the miracle whom God allowed to be born in Salzburg."

-1762–73: Travel
+1762–1773: Travel

 While Wolfgang was young, his family made several European journeys in which he and Nannerl performed as child prodigies.
 These began with an exhibition in 1762 at the court of Prince-elector Maximilian III of Bavaria in Munich, and at the Imperial Courts in Vienna and Prague.
-A long concert tour followed, spanning three and a half years, taking the family to the courts of Munich, Mannheim, Paris, London, Dover, The Hague, Amsterdam, Utrecht, Mechelen and again to Paris, and back home via Zürich, Donaueschingen, and Munich.
+A long concert tour followed, spanning three and a half years, taking the family to the courts of Munich, Mannheim, Paris, London, The Hague, Amsterdam, Utrecht, again to Paris, and back home via Zurich, Donaueschingen and Munich.
 During this trip, Wolfgang met many musicians and acquainted himself with the works of other composers.
 A particularly significant influence was Johann Christian Bach, whom he visited in London in 1764 and 1765.
-When he was eight years old, Mozart wrote his first symphony, most of which was probably transcribed by his father.
+When he was eight years old, Mozart wrote his first symphony, most of which was probably transcribed by Leopold.